-In online courses, students access courses through the online delivery platform.
-Online courses are self-paced with weekly deliverables and structured using a linear, integrated approach.
+In online courses, contact hours occur when students access courses through the online delivery platform.
+Online courses also require substantial independent study in addition to online course access.
+Online courses are structured using a linear, integrated approach.

-The online learning platform - accessible 24 hours a day, seven days a week - offers:

-- Course syllabi and assignments, Carrington College's virtual library and other Web-based resources - Email, threaded conversations and chat rooms - Text and course materials, available through Carrington's online bookstore - Study notes or "instructor lectures" for student review
+- The online learning platform accessible 24 hours a day, seven days a week offers: - Course syllabi and assignments, Carrington College's virtual library and other Web-based resources - Email, threaded conversations and chat rooms - Text and course materials, available through Carrington's online bookstore - Study notes or "instructor lectures" for student review

 To ensure effective delivery of course materials and to facilitate participation from all class members, faculty teaching online complete specialized instruction to prepare them to teach via this medium.
-As a result, students are provided with a comprehensive learning experience that enables them to complete course content.
-Course descriptions for online courses begin on page 168.
+As a result, students are provided with a comprehensive learning experience that enables them to master course content.
+Course descriptions for online courses begin on page 167.